If You'd Treat a Bruise, Why Not Your Broken Heart?

 Your Brain Treats Emotional Pain Like Physical Pain

 Studies consistently show that when people experience emotional pain—like social rejection or heartbreak—the same neural pathways activate as during physical injury.
-In one groundbreaking study, people who had recently experienced breakups showed identical brain activation patterns when viewing photos of their ex-partners as those experiencing actual physical pain.
-This isn't coincidence; it's biology protecting us from threats to our social bonds, which were historically crucial for survival.
+In a 2011 PNAS study, Ethan Kross and colleagues found that people who had recently experienced breakups showed brain activation patterns that overlapped with actual physical pain when viewing photos of their ex-partners — specifically in the secondary somatosensory cortex and dorsal posterior insula.
+Researchers read this overlap as the brain treating threats to social bonds with the same alarm system used for physical injury — a pattern consistent with the evolutionary importance of belonging.

 Why Emotional Wounds Grow When Ignored

 Just like untreated physical injuries can lead to infection or chronic problems, unaddressed emotional pain can develop into anxiety, depression, chronic stress, or even physical illness.
-Research shows that people who consistently ignore emotional pain have 40% higher cortisol levels and increased inflammation markers.
+Research suggests that people who consistently suppress emotional pain show elevated stress hormones and inflammation markers over time.
 The wounds don't disappear—they fester beneath the surface, affecting our relationships, work performance, and overall wellbeing.

 What Is Emotional First Aid?